-Quantitative disclosures of the credit risk exposure in relation to trade and other receivables, which are neither past due nor impaired, are disclosed in note 17.
+Trade and other receivables, which are neither past due nor impaired, are disclosed in note 17 and represent the maximum credit exposure for the Company.

 The Group's principal financial assets are cash and trade receivables.
 There is minimal credit risk associated with the Group's cash balances.
 Cash balances are all held with recognised financial institutions.
 Trade receivables arise in respect of rebates from a major supplier and therefore they are largely offset by trade payables.
 As such the net amounts receivable form an insignificant part of the Group's business model and therefore the credit risk associated with them is also insignificant to the Group as a whole.